docraticmethod/atomic-research/README.md

 > An AI agent research team that decides what is worth a researcher's attention — and defends every decision out loud.

+Most tools answer *"what is new?"* Atomic Research answers *"what is worth your attention, and here is the argument for it."

+* In a world optimizing for more and faster, we optimized for **right**.

 ## Project Description

-Atomic Research builds an AI agent research team that decides what is worth a researcher's attention, and defends every decision out loud.

 Everyone else is racing to do research faster.
 We think that is the wrong race.
 More is published each day than any researcher can read, and discovery tools made it worse.
 They optimize for recall — embeddings, cosine similarity, *"here are 200 papers that matched your keywords."* That is a faster firehose, and a researcher buried in relevant-ish results is still buried.